 Images: Musselroe Bay and Priscilla from the Pub in the Paddock at Pyengana

-Expect to pay anything from $85- $400 a night in the region; with a lot of pub style accommodation, old homesteads turned into BnBs and camping areas.
+Expect to pay anything from $85- $400 a night in the region; with a lot of pub-style accommodation, old homesteads turned into BnBs and camping areas.

 Derby and Bridport are two great towns to use as bases, with Derby Tasmania's Mountain Bike capital.

-There are some great caravan parks in the area, ranging from fully equipped to simple self-contained free site.
+There are some great caravan parks in the area, ranging from fully equipped to a simple self-contained free site.
 A list of sites for the North East area, as provided by Caravanning Tasmania, is listed below.

 - Myrtle Park Camping and Recreation Ground, Targa.